 What Does My Business Need To Do?

 2018 isn’t too far away now, so if your business isn’t compliant under PCI 3.2 yet, you’re going to want to start that process.
 The steps you need to take will largely depend on your business’s merchant level, which in turn is determined by the number of transactions you typically make within a 12-month period.
-For a step-by-step instruction, check out this guide on becoming PCI compliant.
+For a step-by-step instructions, check out this guide on becoming PCI compliant.

-PCI Compliance is not something you can typically do overnight however.
-It requires planning and implementation, which all take time.
+PCI Compliance is not something you can typically do overnight, however, it requires planning and implementation, which all take time.
 That’s why it is important to get started sooner rather than later, so that all of your customer information remains protected, and that your business remains compliant with all established standards.

 How PCI Compliance Fits Into Your Overall IT Security Strategy

 When you’re running a business, security is of the utmost importance.
 Not only do you need to protect important documents, but you need to guard employee and customer data.
 We’ve all seen on the news companies who failed to adequately secure their data, and it caused them nothing but headaches.
 PCI compliance should be just one part of your IT security systems, albeit an important one.

 From PCI compliance to IT recycling and data destruction, you don’t want any security risks within your business.
 If you would like to find out more about IT security for your business – or specifically how to protect customer data when transitioning to new systems – please feel free to contact us at any time.